Logiqx/gps-details/docs/devices/garmin/chipsets/README.md

 ![metadata](img/metadata.png)

-Tests designed to produce aliasing artefacts during a brisk walk (with exaggerated swinging of arms) are also a useful because the data differs greatly for the Sony, Airoha and Synaptics devices.
+Tests designed to produce [aliasing](../../../general/aliasing/README.md) artefacts during a brisk walk (with exaggerated swinging of arms) are also a useful because the resulting data differs greatly for the Sony, Airoha and Synaptics devices.
+This is just one such example for an Airoha-based Garmin watch.

 ![aliasing](img/aliasing.png)

-I still need to be document what Garmin are doing for each chipset and why I think it has been implemented in their GPS software.
-It's quite an involved topic, but the observations that can be made provide useful insights about the GNSS chipset.
+I still need to document what Garmin are doing for each chipset and why I think it has been implemented that way in their GPS software.
+It's a slightly involved topic, but the observations that can be made provide useful insights into the likely GNSS chipset.